 Dr. Johnson says his experience with calorie reduction is that it can be hard to get started.
 You’ll feel hungry sometimes, and that’s tempting.

-“This gets better over time, but it is easy to start making exceptions and then you are quickly back to where you started, as happens with most diet plans,” he says.
+“This gets better over time, but it is easy to start making exceptions, and then you are quickly back to where you started, as happens with most diet plans,” he says.
 “An average reduction of 300 calories a day is significant if sustained.
 It could be achieved with eliminating snacks and having a smaller lunch most of the time.
 That’s what I have done.
-One has to be careful that you don’t then overeat at dinner.”
+You have to be careful that you don’t then overeat at dinner.”

 About the Author